Do You Really Need an Attorney?

-If you have been arrested and charged with a crime in Collin County, you should hire an attorney to represent you.
+If you have been arrested and charged with a crime in Collin County, you should hire a Collin County criminal defense attorney to represent you.
 In fact, the judge will likely insist that you consider hiring an attorney at your first court appearance if you do not have one already.

 Why?
 Because it’s not just about whether you did the crime …under the Constitution, your predicament is also about whether the police followed proper procedures, whether the evidence against you is competent, and whether the State can carry its burden of proving you guilty “beyond a reasonable doubt.”
 You need an attorney to evaluate these issues.